RoxeNet/RoxeChain/tutorials/bios-boot-tutorial/README.md

 # Bios Boot Tutorial

-The `bios-boot-tutorial.py` script simulates the dccIO bios boot sequence.
+The `bios-boot-tutorial.py` script simulates the actc bios boot sequence.

 The script can be run with no arguments directly from the `tutorials/bios-boot-tutorial` directory.